dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 <img src='/images/visualize_cnn_files/doggie.png' width="30%"/><img src='/images/visualize_cnn_files/cat_dog.png' width="30%"/>
 </p>

-So, we will performs all sorts of not evil experiments of this dog and using our trained model from transfer learning, we will look at various techniques used for visualizing CNNs.
+So, we will perform all sorts of not evil experiments on this dog and cats images, using our trained model from transfer learning, we will look at various techniques used for visualizing CNNs.

 ### Visualizing Activations